gordonwatts/dataframe_expressions/README.md

 jetpt_in_gev = df.jets.ptgev
 ```

+This is because in the current `dataframe_expressions` model, every single appearence of a common expression, like `df.jets` corresponds to the same same set of jets.
+In sort, implied iterators are common here.
+In this prototype it isn't obvious this should be here.

-This will work even through a filter, as you might expect:
+All of this will work even through a filter, as you might expect:

 ```
 df.jets['ptgev'] = df.jets.pt / 1000.0